 — Best Ramp For Heavy Dogs

 Extending the ramp less, of course, inevitably makes it steeper so we recommend a full extension for weak and senior dogs.
-Others dogs who are in a sounder condition can most definitely handle the steep.
+Other dogs who are in a sounder condition can most definitely handle the steep.
 In terms of width, from left bumper to right bumper it roughly measures 16.75″ in width.
-The inside width (the black tread) is juve above 13″ wide.
+The inside width (the black tread) is just above 13″ wide.

 — Best Ultrawide Dog Ramp